knightfallxz/Apple-Disease-Detection/README.md

-# Apple Disease Detection using Apple Leaves as Dataset
+# Apple Tree Disease Detection using Apple Leaves

 This repository contains the code and resources for the project "Apple Disease Detection using Apple Leaves as Dataset".
 The project aims to develop a machine learning-based system to automatically detect and classify various diseases affecting apple trees by analyzing images of apple leaves.